Please note: This website is best viewed in a modern browser like Chrome, Edge or Firefox. We no longer support Internet Explorer 11.

 United Kingdom

-There are currently five Tissue Viability led leg ulcer clinics and three leg ulcer prevention clinics a week and one clinic for the management of lower limb oedema.
+There are currently five Tissue Viability led venous leg ulcer clinics and one leg ulcer prevention clinic a week and one clinic for the management of lower limb oedema.